jakelashbrook/discover-penwith/README.md

 - Eliminate render blocking resources.
     - So this means I need to make sure i defer any resources being called on before the first paint of the website, aswell as remove any unneccesary external links, resources or frameworks.
 The only option I have here is to check all links that can be deferred until the page has been loaded have been.
+All available links have been deffered.
 - Serve static assets with an efficient cache policy.
     - Currently I'm not advanced in my knowledge enough to know how to change this, so I have read the information provided by Lighthouse and will attach the [documentation](https://web.dev/uses-long-cache-ttl/?utm_source=lighthouse&utm_medium=devtools)